Loading...

 The best masks for school kids

 Going back to school seems a harder task now more than ever.
-The pressure of the changes brought on by the COVID-19 pandemic wave has affected children as much as it had its toll on the adults.
+The pressure of the changes brought on by the COVID-19 pandemic wave has affected children as much as it had its toll on adults.

 Teenagers could wear fabric face masks, although we all know that they can be as messy as the younger kids 🙂